+Honor Code

-Honor Code "As a student of The University of Texas at Austin, I shall abide by the core values of the University and uphold academic integrity."
+"As a student of The University of Texas at Austin, I shall abide by the core values of the University and uphold academic integrity."

-University Code of Conduct "The core values of The University of Texas at Austin are learning, discovery, freedom, leadership, individual opportunity, and responsibility.
+University Code of Conduct

+"The core values of The University of Texas at Austin are learning, discovery, freedom, leadership, individual opportunity, and responsibility.
 Each member of the university is expected to uphold these values through integrity, honesty, trust, fairness, and respect toward peers and community."

 Any violation of the above Honor Code that occurs during an exam or in the regrading process will result in a 0 being assigned for that exam and the student involved will be formally reported to the Dean of Students, where they will be subject to additional penalties or actions.
 The exam with the 0 will be automatically counted in the final grade calculation at the end of the semester.

 To guard against altered exams being submitted for a regrade, we routinely copy a large number of exams following grading but prior to handing them back.

+Regrades:

-Regrades: Exams can be turned in for regrades as long as they were taken in permanent ink, not pencil or erasable ink.
+Exams can be turned in for regrades.
 Regrades must be submitted within 7 days after the exam is handed back.
-They can be submitted in the labeled class slot adjacent to WEL 2.212 or you can hand the exam to myself or one of the TA's.
+They can be handed the to myself or one of the TA's.
 You must indicate what problems need to be regraded, and provide a brief explanation for your concern.
 The entire exam will be regraded.